• Skip to primary navigation

 • ground cinnamon

 Add Berries.
-Arrange the blackberries evenly in the bottom of the skillet and sprinkle them with lemon juice.
+Arrange the blackberries in a single layer, evenly across the bottom of the skillet and sprinkle them with lemon juice.
+(You can even add a bit of lemon zest here.
+It doesn’t add lemon flavor, but enhances the brightness of whatever berry you’re using.)

 Top it Off.
 Mix together the cinnamon and brown sugar and sprinkle evenly over the top of the crumble.
-Drizzle melted butter over the top and bake for 35 minutes!
+Drizzle melted butter over the top.
+That’s it.
+Don’t stir.
+Just bake for 35 minutes in your preheated oven and let the layers work!

 Almost any other frozen or fresh berry is scrumptious in this recipe too!
 Some of our summer favorites include strawberries and blueberries.
 On the other hand, an equal mix of blackberries, blueberries and raspberries makes a berry-licious cobbler that’s hard to forget!

-Fresh or frozen stone fruits such as cherries and peaches are also superstars in this easy recipe for skillet cobbler.
-But… while the options are pretty much endless, canned fruits, unfortunately don’t really work.
+Fresh or frozen stone fruits such as cherries and peaches (with stones/pits removed) are also superstars in this easy recipe for skillet cobbler.
+But… while the options are pretty much endless, canned fruits don’t really work.

 How To Serve Easy Blackberry Cobbler